Medina of Tunis: City gates

+Out of the original four gates, two are still standing, namely the Bab el Bhar in the east and the Bab Sidi Kacem as part of the Kasbah Fortress in the south-west.
+The other two, located at the northern entrances, were named Bab Sidi Abdallah Cherif and Bab El Allouj.

 Madrasas

 Since the Hafsid era, madrasas had emerged in the medina of Tunis which appeared in Arab Orient style.
 It was established to serve Almohads by raising workers for public services.
 The Hafsid sultans took care of the establishment of madrasas, and the princesses participated in this effort as well as the initiatives of the scholars and the imams in this field, and several madrasas emerged as a link to the patrons.
 The establishment of schools continued after the annexation of Tunisia by the Ottoman Empire, but the purpose of these madrasas had changed over time.
 Since 17th century when the Ottomans arrived, they employed these madrasas to spread their Hanafi maddhab.
 However in the 20th century, the role of these madrasas are mostly confined to accommodation of the students studying in Ez-Zitouna University.